TeamLapen/Vampirism/README.md

 2. If you want to contribute to the development (via pull requests), fork Vampirism on Github.
 3. (Optionally) Install Git, so you can clone the repository and push changes.
 4. Create a folder for all Minecraft related development files.
-5. Create two folders ("Forge","Run") inside.
+5. Create one folders "Run" inside.
-6. Download the recommend Forge MDK [here](http://files.minecraftforge.net/) and extract the content to the "Forge" folder.
-7. Clone (`git clone https://github.com/TeamLapen/Vampirism`) or [download](https://github.com/TeamLapen/Vampirism/archive/master.zip) Vampirism to a new "Vampirism" folder next to the "Forge" one.
+7. Clone (`git clone https://github.com/TeamLapen/Vampirism`) or [download](https://github.com/TeamLapen/Vampirism/archive/master.zip) Vampirism to a new "Vampirism" folder next to the "Run" one.

-You should have a build.gradle along other files in the "Forge" as well as in the "Vampirism" folder now
+You should have a build.gradle along other files in the "Vampirism" folder now

 #### Import
-1. Open a console windows inside the "Forge" folder (on windows use shift-right click and select "Open in console")
+1. Open a console windows inside the "Vampirism" folder (on windows use shift-right click and select "Open in console")
 2. Run `gradlew.bat setupDecompWorkspace ideaModule` on Windows or `./gradlew setupDecompWorkspace ideaModule` on Linux
-3. Do the same thing inside the "Vampirism" folder
-4. Open IntelliJ and create an empty project in the top folder you've created
+4. Open IntelliJ and create an **empty** project in the top folder you've created
-5. Open "Project Structure", modules and import the `Forge.iml` in the "Forge" folder as well as the `Vampirism.iml` in the "Vampirism" folder.
+5. Open "Project Structure", modules and import the `Vampirism.iml` in the "Vampirism" folder.
 Make sure that src/main/java and src/lib/java are marked as source folders and /src/main/resources and src/lib/resources are marked as resource folders.
-Make sure you choose Java 7 as language level.
+6. Make sure you choose Java 7 as language level.
-6. Select the Vampirism module, open the dependency tab and add Forge as module dependency.

 You should have Vampirism's code in the project now and no errors should be displayed
 #### Run configurations